 As I mentioned earlier, June is pollinator month, but for our own sake, let's make 2017 pollinator year!
 Let's support the little creatures that make our lives so much better.
 Call us or stop by.
 Let us transform your yard into a space that you find beautiful, and that busy little pollinators will love too.
 Thanks for reading!

-Justin Lievano works in the Flower Shop at McArdle's, and he's ready to protect his buzzing little friends.
+by Justin Lievano who is ready to protect his buzzing little friends.
 Are you?

 PS, for the curious, let me define monoculture and neonicotinoid pesticides.
 (Agricultural) monoculture refers to the obliteration of plant biodiversity in an area for the sake of growing a single crop.
 For example, much of Maine's wild landscape has been cleared in favor of blueberry monocultures.
 Though bees can feed from blueberries, the fact that they are the only prevailing plant in the area means that bees and other pollinators only have access to nourishment for a short time.
 When the bloom falls, it creates what is often called a "food desert," or a wide swath of land without any viable nutriment.
 Food deserts are not necessarily devoid of life, just of diverse food sources.